-The projections of future water withdrawals presented in this paper are based on a range of assumptions regarding agricultural, industrial, and domestic water use.
-That 5 is why we used four different scenarios, which indicate different possible futures in terms of socio-economic developments.
-All scenarios project reduced water use in all the sectors analyzed, which increases confidence in the results.
+The projections of future water withdrawals presented in this paper were based on a range of assumptions regarding agricultural, industrial, and domestic water use.
+That is why we used four different scenarios, which indicate different possible futures in terms of socio-economic developments.
+All scenarios projected a reduced water use in all the analysed sectors, which increases confidence in the results.
 Furthermore, our results agree with several projects that model water use at a regional or global level (e.g. Seckler et al., 1998; Menzel et al., 2007).
-Henrichs et al. (2002), for example, have modelled water use up to 2070 by considering a simple scenario where present 10 water use trends are prolonged into the future and have obtained a decrease in water withdrawals in Western Europe, mainly resulting from gains in the efficiency of water use.
-The experiences of many countries show that water use intensity decreases after reaching a saturation amount, mainly due to industrial restructuring and water use efficiency improvements in production processes (Shen et al., 2008).
-Thus, although 15 projected changes in water withdrawals strongly depend on the assumptions regarding socio-economic factors such as economic and industrial growth (Henrichs et al., 2002), which are largely uncertain, it seems that most scenarios indicate the same long-term trends in reduction of water use.
+Henrichs et al. (2002), have modelled water use up to 2070 by considering a simple scenario where present water use trends were prolonged into the future and have obtained a decreased in water withdrawals in Western Europe, mainly resulting from gains in the efficiency of water use.
+The experiences of many coun-